sudheerchekka/epic-fhir-kitchensink/README.md

 # open.epic.com FHIR sandbox kitchensink

+This repo is a backend services application using open.epic.com FHIR APIs to push and retrieve data from the Epic sandbox.
+It uses OAuth 2.0 authentication wnd authorization where a private key is used to sign JSON Web Token (JWT) which is then presented to the open.epic.com authorization server to obtain an access token.
+The access token is used to invoke the secure FHIR APIs.

 ### Set up instructions
 1. Create Public Private Key Pair
 * you can use openssp or similar tools to generate them